chandrasekhar000/AQI-Prediction-ML/README.md

 # AQI-Prediction-ML-Project
  Machine Learning project that predicts Air Quality Index (AQI) using environmental data.
-The project includes data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and AQI prediction using Python and Scikit-learn.
+The project includes the models is Random Forest and SVM ,data preprocessing, exploratory data analysis (EDA), feature engineering, model training, evaluation, and AQI prediction using Python and Scikit-learn.